 Alabama Butterfly Atlas

-Caterpillar: Pale yellowish-green.
-A darker green dorsal stripe runs the length of the body with two white stripes along each side.
+Caterpillar: Pale yellowish green.
+A darker green stripe runs the length of the upper body with two white stripes along each side.
 Body covered with fine white hairs and tiny tubercles.
 Head is black and densely covered with white hairs.
-Collar is reddish and sparsely covered with longer white hairs.
+Collar light brown at front, black at back with a shorrt white line in middle.
+First two pairs of legs (thoracic) are darker.

 Chrysalis: Light brown head grading into light green thorax area.
-Abdominal area is yellow-ish.
-Black dots and dashes form bands on dorsum.
+Abdominal area is yellowish.
+Black dots and dashes form bands on upper surface.
 Wing cases are greenish.
+Mature caterpillars overwinter.

 Distribution and Abundance